FAMILY WORSHIP SERVICE

 - call (07) 3807 5972 to record your message along with your name and contact phone number, or

-....... one of the Emergency Relief Team volunteers will return your Tuesday morning.
+....... one of the Emergency Relief Team volunteers will respond to your message on Tuesday morning.

 Not sure what to say in times of sadness or ill health?